Updated 2nd Nov 2022

 - If the symptoms remain mild, continue medications as usual

 There were early media reports regarding the use of NSAIDs in relation to COVID-19.
-These have been thoroughly investigated and the resulting report is in the link below:
+These have been thoroughly investigated:

 - Taking NSAIDs does not increase the risk of catching the virus